Privacy Act 2020

 You could also call this:

-If you receive a compliance notice, you can appeal to the Tribunal.
-You can appeal against all or part of the notice, or against the Commissioner’s decision to change or cancel the notice.
+If you get a compliance notice, you can appeal to the Tribunal against all or part of the notice.
+You can also appeal if the Commissioner decides to vary or cancel the notice.
+You must lodge your appeal within 15 working days from the day you got the notice or the decision.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 132: Interim order suspending compliance notice pending appeal
+132: Interim order suspending compliance notice pending appeal, or

 Compliance notices: Proceedings